johnbaillieul/Vision_based_Navigation_TTT/README.md

 *arg name="world_name" value="$(find Vision_based_Navigation_TTT)/GazeboWorlds/<desired .world file>"/*.
 The jackal robot model has a lot of different sensors but for our purposes the only needed is the monocular camera.
 The robot model, with the monocular camera mounted on it, can be obtained in the simulation environment by using the following command: `roslaunch Vision_based_Navigation_TTT jackal_world.launch config:=front_flea3`.
  2. Run the **optical_flow.py**, **tau_computation.py** and the **controller.py** nodes by using the following command: `rosrun Vision_based_Navigation_TTT <name of the node>`.

+ ### Known Issues with ROS Noetic and Ubuntu 20.04:

+Because ROS Noetic mainly features Python 3, which is a major shift from Python 2 in ROS Melodic and Ubuntu 18.04, there may be a problem related to Python 3 not tolerating mixing of tabs and spaces in Python source code.
+Errors of the following form may occur:

+`-->TabError: inconsistent use of tabs and spaces in indentation`

+We are working on a solution to guarantee full support for ROS Noetic.